bpriviere/swarm_ai/README.md

 # swarm_ai

 ## Working with the code
-Developed using Ubuntu 20.20 (at least that's what Wolfgang uses)

-The code as it currently stands should take under a minute to run.
+Developed using Ubuntu 20.20 (at least that's what Wolfgang uses, and has worked for matt too) The code as it currently stands should take under a minute to run.

 ## Dependencies

-### VS Code (Windows, didn't work...)
-Installed a standard version of VS Code (Windows x64) Installed the C++ build tools (requried for building cvxpy)

-Everything kind of seemed to go but it didn't like the os operations (and the file creation type stuff)

-### WSL
-Couldn't get gurobi to go...

-### Using Ubuntu 20.20 (Virtual Machine)
+These instructions were developed on a virtual machine on Windows running Xubuntu 20.04
+### Setting up (X)ubuntu 20.04
 Install dependencies for VM Addons (reboot required)
 ```
 sudo apt-get install build-essential gcc make perl dkms